travisseymour/EPICpyDocs/docs/installing_python_with_pyenv.md

 ### Linux:

-On Linux, required prereqs needed for PyEnv will depend heavily on what's already installed.
+On Linux, required prerequisites needed for PyEnv will depend heavily on what's already installed.
 It's likely that some or all of the following are already installed.
-However, for completness, here is the full setup:
+However, for completeness, here is the full setup:

 First, you need to make sure you have the standard set of build tools installed